 Jacob was determined to hold on- God made him aware of his identity.
 In your struggle, it may seem God's a million miles away, when in reality, He's the One holding you together!
 You may be hanging on by a thread, but that's more than God needs to get the job done.
 For He's the only One Who knows who you are.
 Identity is of absolute importance to Almighty God.

 IDENTITY STRUGGLE IS THE ESSENCE OF THE SPIRIT OF ELIJAH!

-The "father of communism," Karl Marx said this: "Take away the heritage of a people and they are easily persuaded."
+The "father of communism" Karl Marx said: "Take away the heritage of a people and they are easily persuaded."
 The world today, doesn't want us to know or teach our children about who they are or who they came from.
 Yet in the culture of the Scriptures, identity is the most important thing!

 Being Jacob didn't matter anymore.
 Being Israel meant everything.
 He was beginning to understand why everything existed the way it was around him, through simply learning his identity from God!